-10.1.4 Comprehensive Block Plans
+9.1.3 Comprehensive Block Plans

-Comprehensive block plans will be prepared, in cooperation with landowners, and used within the context of a secondary plan area, intensification area or redevelopment area.
+Comprehensive block plans may be used within the context of a secondary plan, intensification area or redevelopment area.
 They are used to demonstrate how the pattern of development and built form will implement the requirements and provisions of this Plan.
-Comprehensive block plans provide a framework for development potential and establish guidelines to direct such things as building heights, setbacks, public realm, servicing and parking access, landscape, streetscape and open space treatments and pedestrian connections.
+Comprehensive block plans provide a framework for development potential and establish guidelines to direct such things as building heights, setbacks, public realm, open space and pedestrian connections.